Last updated: 3 June 2025 at 12:40

 Notice: 60 Days

-Harpenden BS pays 4.24% AER yearly on its Online 14 Days' Notice ISA Account (Issue 1) to lead our 30-day notice ISA chart.
-This online-only account requires a minimum opening deposit of £1,000 and allows savers to add to their savings without restriction.
-When it comes to withdrawals, savers have to wait a 14-day notice period before accessing their funds; earlier access isn’t permitted.
+Harpenden BS continues to lead our up to 30-day notice ISA chart with its Online 14 Days' Notice ISA Account (Issue 1) paying 4.24% AER yearly.
+Available online, this ISA requires a minimum opening deposit of £1,000 and allows further deposits without restriction.
+However, savers will need to wait the full 14-day notice period to withdraw their money as earlier access isn’t permitted.
 Note that withdrawals can only be made via a nominated account.

 Bear in mind that the leading easy access cash ISAs continue to pay higher rates of interest than these top notice ISAs.